 f R128.6.F7 1529 c.1 Crerar

-“Wound man” is a Medieval icon representative of early medical images that were often infused with a sense of humanity.
-Depicting a variety of wounds and trauma, the image was meant as a surgical diagram, but as a character, he elicits sympathy from the viewer.
+“Wound man” is a medieval icon representative of early medical images that were often infused with a sense of humanity.
+Depicting a variety of wounds and trauma, the image was not meant as a surgical diagram, but as a character—he elicits sympathy from the viewer.
 Standing in stoic defiance despite the trauma inflicted upon him, he exemplifies the narrative body, onto which is inscribed the harms and wounds of human existence.
 In an almost comical way, his pain and vulnerability is palpable, forcing viewers to imagine the experiences and calamities that he has endured.
 Existing in a surgical text, he is emblematic of the absurdity of our achievements: the brutality we inflict upon one another and the knowledge and skills to repair the damage.
 The sense of artistry and humanity that exists in early medical imaging is later removed in favor of anatomical uniformity and realism for educational and scientific purposes.
 However, within contemporary works of graphic medicine, the artistic aesthetic is revived through the common use of the narrative medical diagram, often personalized and expressive of the illness experience.

 Heroic Doctors

-The overlap of the “Golden” ages of medicine and comics in the mid-1900s resulted in medicine-themed series that glorified the practice of medicine and its clinicians.
+The overlap of the “golden” ages of medicine and comics in the mid-1900s resulted in medicine-themed series that glorified the practice of medicine and its clinicians.
 During this era of classic comic book superheroes and societal confidence in medicine, doctors and nurses became heroes performing life-saving acts not only in the hospital or operating room, but at the scene of a car accident or in the home of a dying child.
 In the context of the COVID-19 pandemic, the narrative and aesthetics of “healthcare workers are heroes” resonate in contemporary comics.

 Whether facing a challenging diagnosis, an ethical question or a criminal patient, the white-coated (and often white and male) physician solves the dilemma with clinical skills, resolve, and professionalism.
 The heroic narrative of medical history was also emphasized in comics like Real Heroes and True Life Comics, with stories about Louis Pasteur, Robert Koch, and Alexander Fleming told alongside those of war heroes and presidents.
 The comic book treatment of doctors during this era reaffirmed their social status and power that was emblematic of the “golden” age of medicine.